amcginlay/concourse-getting-started/gcp/README.md

 Use the username and password added to the `secrets.yml` file created above to login.

-Now follow the [IaaS independent instructions](../shared/README.md) to create your first pipeline.
+### Create a pipeline

-### Task Complete!
+Follow [THIS LINK](../shared/README.md) to create your first pipeline using IaaS independent instructions.